 Soetoro is the surname of the Indonesian stepfather of 44th president Barack Hussein Obama ll named Lolo Soetoro.

 meaning "cape, headland, point".
-This is the name of both a coastal traditional Minangkabau suku (tribe) in West Sumatra and a Batak tribe in North Sumatra... [more]
+This is the name of both a Minangkabau tribe from West Sumatra and a Batak tribe from North Sumatra.

 WIJAYA Indonesian, Javanese

 , a variant of YESHUA